james-huang/james-huang.github.io/_posts/2015-08-21-the-power-of-power-cycling.md

 ### Case Study 1

-When a computer program freezes I quit it and restart it.
+When a computer program freezes, I quit it and restart it.
 When my computer freezes, I turn it off and turn it back on.
 When my internet stops working, I turn my wifi router off and back on.
 I turn my network adapter off and back on.
 I set my DNS servers to Google.
 If they are already Google, I set them to OpenDNS.
 This fixes all problems except Comcast.
 Sometimes Comcast is the problem.

 __Conjecture 1__: Power cycle your computer.
 Power cycle your computer programs.
 Power cycle your internets.